datagrok-ai/public/help/features/scripting.md

 [exported](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)
 or [created manually](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).

-Configurations are stored in the same repository with the script; here is an [example of such configuration](https://github.com/datagrok-ai/public/tree/master/environments) for the [Datagrok public repository](https://github.com/datagrok-ai/public).
+Configurations are stored in the same repository with the script, in the folder called `environments` located under the repository root.
+Here is an
+[example of such configuration](https://github.com/datagrok-ai/public/tree/master/environments) for the [Datagrok public repository](https://github.com/datagrok-ai/public).

-If the `#environment` tag in the script header is not specified, the script uses the "stable" configuration, which consists of the latest stable versions of the selected packages (typically, most popular amongst data scientists), curated by the Datagrok team.
+If the `#environment` tag in the script header is not specified, the script uses the configuration defined in the `default.yaml`.

 This is how to define the "chemprop" environment in the script header: